foundryvtt/dnd5e/wiki/Roll-Formulas.md

 `@attributes.ac.cover` - Any cover effects for the actor, must be set by active effects or modules

 `@attributes.ac.value` - Final AC value, result of adding `ac.base + ac.shield + ac.bonus + ac.cover`

+`@attributes.ac.label` - Localized name of the armor calculation.

 #### Attunement